 - Vintage items

-That’s just a small sample of categories on Etsy.
+That’s just a small sample of what you can sell on Etsy.

 Starting an Etsy shop is a painless process, and you can list your first item for $0.20.
 Etsy collects a 5% transaction fee plus a 3% + $0.25 payment processing fee once you make a sale.